Rishabh-spec-ux/Space_Rover/src/space_rover_description/README.md

 ## Package Role In The Repository

-Inside this repository, `space_rover_description` is the package that currently demonstrates the most visible progress.
-It provides the rover model, simulation assets, and launch setup that make the project presentable on GitHub even before the full rover software stack is complete.
+Inside this repository, `space_rover_description` provides the rover model, simulation assets, and launch setup that define the visual and structural core of the project.